-Currently, Professor Noimann is the Coordinator of the Children & Youth Studies Associate of Art degree program at BMCC.
-This program offers an interdisciplinary perspective on children; from birth to adolescence, through a curriculum with courses in Anthropology, Education, English, Ethnic Studies, Health Education, Human Services, Psychology and Sociology.
-Graduates of the program may automatically transfer to Brooklyn College/CUNY, where they enter the bachelor of arts program in Children and Youth Studies.
+I am Professor of British literature specializing in children’s literature, Childhood Studies, Victorian Literature, fantasy, Steampunk, and Game pedagogy.
+I am also the Coordinator of the Children & Youth Studies Associate of Art degree program at BMCC.
+This program offers an interdisciplinary perspective on children; from birth to adolescence, through a curriculum with courses in Education, English, Ethnic Studies, Health Education, Human Services, Media, Music & Art, Psychology, Sociology and more.
+Graduates of the program may seamlessly transfer to the Children & Youth Studies Program at Brooklyn College/CUNY or the Youth Studies Program at the CUNY School of Professional Studies, to complete their BA degree.

-Young Adult Literature, Writing Across the Curriculum, Victorian Literature, Popular Culture, Nineteenth-century English literature, Men in Early Childhood, Literacy, Language and Literacy, Genre and Influence in Poetry and Popular Culture, Gender studes, Games in Education & Games Studies, Game Theory, Fatherhood , European Literature and Film, English Education, Community Colleges, Children’s Literature, Children’s & Young Adult Literature, Adolescence
+Children’s and Young Adult Literature, Childhood and Adolescence Studies, Writing Across the Curriculum, Victorian Literature, Popular Culture, Nineteenth-century English literature, Steampunk, Fantasy, Ethics and Censorship, Games in Education and Games Studies, Fatherhood, English Education, Community Colleges,

 - Ph.D.
 Graduate School and University Center, CUNY, English (Victorian Literature, Children’s literature, and Romanticism), 2007

 - Advanced Certificate “Child Protection: Children’s Rights in Theory and Practice.”
 HarvardX, Harvard.
 2023

 - 3 CRS.6 HRS.NULL LAB HRS.ENG 100.5 (Intensive English Composition (Same as ENG 101))